arey-pranay/nxtWave_assignment/README.md

    - I will also test error handling and the general flow of the app to ensure everything works smoothly.

 ---

+### **Extra Feature**

+**Caching and Data Persistence**:

+- I used localStorage to store the last updated lists of the user and check it every time before making a new API call.
+- If the user still wants a new session, there is a button to reset the localStorage and start from the new lists too.